- CLASS: Reptilia (reptiles)

 The New Zealand Department of Conservation launched a recovery program for tuataras in 1988.
 The program aims to stop the continuing extinction and help tuataras threatened by rats.
-Hatchlings are raised by biologists until large enough to survive in the wild, a process called “head starting.”
-They are then released onto rat-free islands.
+Hatchlings are raised by biologists until large enough to survive in the wilderness, a process called “headstarting.”
+They are then reintroduced onto rat-free islands.

 This new hope for tuataras is good news for other species, too.
 Restoring natural habitat for tuataras also helps kiwis, several seabirds and lizards, and a large flightless insect called the giant weta.
-These animals had also been harmed by the rats and other introduced predators.
+These types of wildlife had also been harmed by the rats and other introduced predators.

 The San Diego Zoo is one of only a handful of zoos outside of New Zealand with a population of the Brothers Island tuatara.
 Our conservation scientists have also banked tuatara cells in our Wildlife Biodiversity Bank’s Frozen Zoo®.
 The tuatara cells took nearly four months to grow to sufficient numbers to freeze (most species require only four weeks), but it was a worthwhile effort: the preservation of genetic diversity through biobanking contributes to our understanding of this unique species and to global conservation efforts.